 Reasonable accommodations (like religious accommodations and accommodations for diverse abilities) will be granted unless such accommodation would cause undue hardship to the employer.
 Accommodations will be granted in accordance with the Public Service Commission's policy on Employment Accommodation.
 Note that not all diverse abilities can be accommodated given the nature of the corrections employee's role.
 Recruits are responsible for informing their recruiting facility manager of their need for ongoing accommodation and assisting in the planning to meet their needs.
 This notification shall be given prior to commencement of ITP.

-Recruits are responsible for attending and participating in all sessions of ITP; abiding by the rules and requirements; complying with the Corrections and Policing Code of Professional Conduct, and any applicable policies; preparing for all exams; asking questions during all phases of ITP; successfully completing all parts of ITP; and returning any items issued during ITP if the recruit does not complete ITP for any reason.
+Recruits are responsible for attending and participating in all sessions of ITP; abiding by the rules and requirements; complying with the Corrections, Policing and Public Safety Code of Professional Conduct, and any applicable policies; preparing for all exams; asking questions during all phases of ITP; successfully completing all parts of ITP; and returning any items issued during ITP if the recruit does not complete ITP for any reason.